On a numerical criterion for Fano fourfolds: Preliminaries

-Theorem \ref{thm.ou} is a corollary of the following theorem, which will be crucial in the proof of our non-vanishing result for the case $\nu(-K_X)\leq 2$.
-This theorem is a little bit more general than \cite{ou}*{Theorem 1.4}, but essentially it can be reduced to \cite{ou}*{Theorem 1.4}, since reflexive product preserves semistability on manifolds (see \cite{cp11}*{Section 5}).
+In the proof of Lemma \ref{lem.rr}, Ou's result \cite{ou}*{Corollary 1.5} plays an important role.
+This result is a direct corollary of the following theorem, which will be crucial in the proof of our non-vanishing result for the case $\nu(X, -K_X)\leq 2$.
+This theorem can be essentially reduced to \cite{ou}*{Theorem 1.4}, since reflexive product preserves semistability on manifolds (see \cite{cp11}*{Section 5}).
+For a more general result and a detailed proof, we refer to \cite{lmptx}*{Theorem 4.1}.

 \begin{thm}[\cite{ou}*{Theorem 1.4}] Let $X$ be a projective manifold and $(\mathcal T_X)^{\otimes m}\to \mathcal Q$ be a torsion free coherent quotient for some $m\geq 1$.
 If $-K_X$ is nef, then $c_1(\mathcal Q)$ is pseudoeffective. \end{thm}